Top

 Disclosure: If you buy products using the retailer buttons above, we may earn a commission from the retailers you visit.

 Eva was arrested by the Nazis on her fifteenth birthday and sent to Auschwitz.
-Her survival depended on endless strokes of luck, her own determination and the love and protection of her mother Fritzi, who was deported with her.
+Yet she was one of the lucky few who survived, thanks to luck, determination and the love and protection of her mother Fritzi, who was deported with her.

 When Auschwitz was liberated, Eva and Fritzi began the long journey home.
 They searched desperately for Eva’s father and brother, from whom they had been separated.
-The news came some months later.
-Tragically, both men had been killed.
+The news came some months later: both men had not been so lucky, and, tragically, they had been killed.

 This is a searingly honest account of how an ordinary person survived the Holocaust.
 Eva’s memories and descriptions are heartbreakingly clear, her account brings the horror as close as it can possibly be.